intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 hope of interoperability.
 An example of this is the 224/3 "class E" address space in IPv4 {{?RFC0988}}.
 This space was originally reserved in {{?RFC0791}}
-without assigning any semantics and has since been partially reclaimed for use in multicast (224/4) or not successfully reclaimed for any purpose (240/4)
+without assigning any semantics and has since been partially reclaimed for use in multicast (224/4), but otherwise has not been successfully reclaimed for any purpose (240/4)
 {{?RFC0988}}.

 For protocols that can use negotiation to attribute semantics to values, it is